October Health – 2025 Report

 -

-Encourage companies to implement flexible working hours and promote a work-life balance, allowing employees to prioritize their sleep. -
+Workplace Policies: Encourage companies to adopt flexible working hours and promote a healthy work-life balance to reduce stress and improve sleep quality.

 What can businesses do to assist their employees?